On Feb, 3 2016

 Shopping Cart Conversion with Carts Guru

-The solution to optimize cart conversion that Carts Guru offers is tailored to reach those extremely qualified customers.
+The solution to optimize cart conversion is tailored to reach those extremely qualified customers.
 The tool offers the possibility to get in touch with the shopper and follow up in real time, as opposed to a passive e-mail reminder campaign.

 You can generate conversation with an automatic call action.
 This is particularly profitable if the abandoned cart has a high dollar value.
 If there were any concerns about the products or uncertainty in the buying process, a phone call is the opportunity to address them.